Environmental indicators, modelling and outlooks

-- ENV-Growth is used in the construction of baseline projections for ENV-Linkages.
-Furthermore, ENV-Growth is applied to construct macroeconomic projections for the so-called Shared Socioeconomic Pathways (SSPs) for climate change.
-Results of these projections are reported in the journal article “Long-term economic growth projections in the SSPs” (Global Environmental Change, 2016); the underlying projections are available here.
+- the model is used in the construction of baseline projections for ENV-Linkages and applied to construct macroeconomic projections for Shared Socioeconomic Pathways (SSPs) for climate change.
+Results of these projections are reported in the article “Long-term economic growth projections in the SSPs” (Global Environmental Change, 2016).

 - An overview of the OECD ENV-Linkages Model (2014) presents a summary description of the OECD ENV-Linkages General Equilibrium model.
 The paper provides a brief description to the structure of the ENV-Linkages model and of its main equations, and describes the calibration method.

 - An Economic Projection to 2050: The OECD ENV-Linkages Model Baseline (2011) describes possible future developments and is not a prediction of the future.
 Rather, it provides an internally consistent set of trends of all economic and environmental variables of the model.
 The baseline assumes no new policies for the environmental issues addressed and thus provides a benchmark against which policy scenarios can be assessed.

 Environmental Outlooks and the Costs of Inaction and Resource Scarcity: Consequences for Long-term Economic Growth (CIRCLE)